jrosen48/utk-homepage/content/post/2020-05-10-an-open-zoom-based-workshop-on-using-r-markdown-for-data-science-in-education.md

 There's **a short sign-up form** with only a question for your email address and the extent of your prior experience using R Markdown and why you're interested in joining (mostly to weed out spammers), I'll send a Zoom link before the workshop/conversation and won't use your email address for any other purpose: https://forms.gle/kbopkbNdXfeJBEqm7

 There are a lot of communities in which (and through) you can learn R; this is not one of them - it's intended to be a one-off (somewhat random!) event - but I'll point to those as some next steps for anyone who is interested.

+If there is another webinar/convesation like this, it will likely be on git/GitHub.